Ole Miss vs. Louisville Women's Basketball Predictions & Picks - November 29

 Louisville Schedule Analysis

-- On November 26, the Cardinals picked up their best win of the season, an 81-70 victory over the Gonzaga Bulldogs, who are a top 50 team (No. 16), according to our computer rankings.
+- The Cardinals captured their best win of the season on November 26 by registering an 81-70 victory over the Gonzaga Bulldogs, a top 50 team in our computer rankings.

+- The Cardinals have tied for the 10th-most Quadrant 1 victories in the country (one).

 Louisville 2023-24 Best Wins